andre-st/goodreads-toolbox/friendrated.md

 project directory.
 I use Chrome's DevTools Network-view to [copy the cookie content](https://www.youtube.com/watch?v=o_CYdZBPDCg).

-"0 read 0 favs" is either an empty shelf or a shelf accessible only to friends of that person (depends on used cookie).
+"0 read 0 hits" is either an empty shelf or a shelf accessible only to friends of that person (depends on used cookie).